Ferraria divaricata Sweet

-Ferraria uncinata is a rare and really stunning plant with blue to violet flowers with brown markings and finely crisped and toothed greenish-yellow margins.
+Ferraria uncinata is a rare stunning plant with blue to violet flowers with brown markings and finely crisped and toothed greenish-yellow margins.
 It grows up to 1 foot (30 cm) tall.
 Flowers appear in late summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Ferrarias make lovely additions to the garden, adding a unique charm of their own.
-The star-like flowers, which resemble a starfish, have also prompted the nickname of Starfish Lily.
+The star-like flowers, which resemble a starfish, have also prompted the nickname Starfish Lily.
 They are easy bulbs to grow.
 These plants prefer to be located in the sun or semi-shade in loamy, well-drained soil just beneath the surface (1-2 inches/2.5-5 cm).
-Plants in too much shade will fail to bloom and will eventually die out.
+Plants in too much shade will fail to bloom and eventually die out.
 The rarer species are generally best grown in pots or containers.

 The care of Ferraria corms doesn't require too much either.
 Once their spring flowering has been completed, the foliage will slowly begin to fade, and the Ferraria flowers go dormant in summer.
 During this time, all watering should be limited.